pakal/django-compat-patcher/README.rst

 Table of fixers
 ===============

-There are currently 86 fixers available.
+There are currently 86 available fixers.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Fixer and its ID                                                                                                                                                                                                                                         | Fixer family                                                                                                                                                                                                                                             | Min version                                                                                                                                                                                                                                              | Max version                                                                                                                                                                                                                                              |